erawijantari/nextflow_MGExercise/README.md

 You can see the example `Snakefile_gg2_shotgun` in this repository, and adjust the path to the qiime config, project number, and files locations according to your need.
 We will use the pre-processed reads from nextflow that has been stored in `RESULTS/analysis_ready_fastqs`, if you cannot find this folder, you might need to re-run the taxprofiler with updated additional option.

-9. After modification of the Snakefile, let's prepare for the bash script tpo execute snakemake Please see `SCRIPTS/run_GG2shotgun_workflow` for example, and modify the project number
+9. After modification of the Snakefile, let's prepare for the bash script to execute snakemake Please see `SCRIPTS/run_GG2shotgun_workflow.sh` for example, and modify the project number

 10. To execute run: